-If you need to buy or rent a UK stairlift, your first thought is likely to be how much it will it cost.
-It’s no secret that the stairlift cost can total quite a large amount.
-Depending on your needs and the stairs in your home, you may need a stairlift that’s tailored for you, or you may get away with buying a simple straight stairlift.
+If you need to buy or rent a UK stairlift, your first thought is likely to be how much it will cost.
+It’s no secret that the expense of the stairs lift is very high.
+You can require a custom-made stairlift, or you may get away with a plain straight stairway, depending on your needs and the escalators in your house.

 - Does your home have straight stairs?